MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/appx/Invoke-CommandInDesktopPackage.md

 ```

 ### -Command
-An executable to invoke (for example, "regedit.exe").
+An executable to invoke (for example, `regedit.exe`).

-Note that if the executable requires elevation (like regedit), you **must** call `Invoke-CommandInDesktopPackage` from an already-elevated context.
-Calling `Invoke-CommandInDesktopPackage` from a non-elevated context will not work as expected: the new process will be created without the package context, and the PowerShell command will fail.
+Note that if the executable requires elevation (like `regedit`), you must call `Invoke-CommandInDesktopPackage` from an already-elevated context.
+Calling `Invoke-CommandInDesktopPackage` from a non-elevated context does not work as expected.
+The new process is created without the package context, and the PowerShell command fails.

 ```yaml
 Type: String